ilhye/PetPeeve/README.md

   <img alt="PetHappy" src="https://github.com/ilhye/PetPeeve-Climate-Check-Pet-Wellness/blob/main/static/PetPeeve-banner.png?raw=true">
 </div>

----

 ## About the Project
-**PetPeeve: Climate & Pet Wellness** is a Flask web application that provides care tips based on the user's current weather and heat index.
+**[PetPeeve: Climate & Pet Wellness](https://github.com/ilhye/PetPeeve-Climate-Check-Pet-Wellness)** is a Flask web application that provides care tips based on the user's current weather and heat index.
 It utilizes a hashing and collision algorithm (hash table) implementation with a fast look up for O(1).

 It comes with a little optimization such as hashing the first two letters and last letter of the key.
 To handle collision, this uses a load factor that indicates the fullness of hash table and maintains the complexity of O(1).